sp01041998/wysa-assignment/README.md

 ## User APIs
 ### POST /new/userInfo
--Take nickNme as a input from the user and create a document in dataBase.Data at this point should look like [this](#document structure)
+-Take nickName, userName and password as a input from the user and create a document in dataBase.Data at this point should look like [this](#document structure)
+- used bcrypt to hash the password
 - user document Object id(User id) to create JWT token
-- Return HTTP status 200 on a succesful nickName submission.The response should be a JSON object like [this](#Response structure)
+- Return HTTP status 200 on a succesful nickName submission.The response should be a JSON object like [this](#Response structure)\

+### POST /userLogin
+- take userName and Passowrd as input from the user
+- if any details provided by user is wrong, then res the user that "userName/password is wrong".\
+- use userId(Object id) to generate JWT token
+- Return HTTP status 200 on a succesful login.

-### POST /question1
+### POST /question1/:userId
 - User will hit this api to sub,it the answer of first question
 - Extract response of user from req body
 - Extract JWT Token from header and authenticate it.After successful decoding of token , extract userID from it.
 - make sure that user have alreday submitted his nickName name in previous API
 - use this userID to update Document with user response of 1st Question

-### POST /question2
+### POST /question2/:userId
 - User will hit this api to submit the answer of second question
 - Extract response of user from req body
 - Extract JWT Token from header and authenticate it.After successful decoding of token , extract userID from it.
 - make sure this api will only be hit when user have already responded on previous questions
 - use this userID to update Document with user response of 2nd Question

-###  POST /question3
+###  POST /question3/:userId
 - User will hit this api to submit the answer of third question
 - Extract response of user from req body
 - Extract JWT Token from header and authenticate it.After successful decoding of token , extract userID from it.